Oct 17-19 | Hosted by the Grand Strand Chapter

 Plant Prom will be a fun evening celebrating native plants and our native plant community.
 Your attire for the evening will help set the scene!
 You can wear your best evening gown with your gardening gloves or your favorite overalls with your most elegant tie.
 Perhaps you have a Venus flytrap (Dionaea muscipula) costume you’ve been meaning to wear again.
 Whether you lean into awkward prom photos or feel inspired by plant cuttings from your yard, there is no right way to dress for Plant Prom!
 But you can view some inspiration here!

-You can donate to sponsor another member and support the Symposium during your registration.
+You can donate to sponsor another member and support the symposium during your registration.
 You can also make a donation directly to the Grand Strand chapter.
 Please email us at grandstrand@scnps.org if you have any questions.

 Please email grandstrand@scnps.org – we are happy to help. 🌿